Herbertph/DungeonMaker/README.md

 # DungeonMaker
-Versions of my first Game
-Boardgame I'm developing and I decided to create a program to help me with testing and balancing.
-Below are the rules of the game.
-Note that we need some abstraction but overall the game is functional.

-Game Name: Yet to be defined

-Components:
-9 dice
-1 Deck of 20 Forest cards
-1 Deck of 20 Desert cards
-1 Deck of 20 Dungeon cards

-Game Preparation:
-Each player starts at level 1.
-The decks of Forest, Desert, and Dungeon are shuffled separately and placed in the middle of the table.
-Player's Turn:
-On their turn, the player does the following:

-Dice Roll: The player rolls a number of dice based on their level (5 for levels 1-3, 7 for levels 4-6, 9 for levels 7 and above).
-All dice outcomes are revealed.
-Reroll Dice: The player has the option to reroll any number of the dice obtained in the first roll, with the exception of the dice showing the Dragon face.

-Perform Actions: The player can use the dice outcomes to perform several actions.
-The available actions depend on the dice outcomes:
- Adventure (Forest, Desert, Dungeon): If the player gets one or more Adventure dice, they choose one of the locations (Forest, Desert, Dungeon) and can draw a card from the corresponding deck, spending the relevant Adventure die.
-When choosing a location, all other location faces on the player's dice must be discarded.
- Sword: Allows the player to defeat monsters.
- Collection: Allows the player to collect discovered treasures.

-Adventure Action Consequences:
-Depending on the card drawn, the following events occur:
- Treasure: The player reveals the card on the table and can decide later whether or not to collect the treasure, spending a Collection face.
- Enemy: The player needs to spend Sword faces equal to the monster's level to defeat it.
-If they don't have enough Swords, the player is defeated and loses all of their yet unused actions.
-The enemy and the treasure remain in the location and must be defeated before other cards can be drawn there.
-If the player has enough Swords, they defeat the monster, can continue their actions as described by the defeated monster card, and earn victory points.

-If the player survives and has no more Adventure faces, they can spend their Collection faces to collect any treasure discovered during their adventure.

-End of Turn and Progression:
-At the end of the turn, if the player was successful in their adventure (that is, they survived), they level up.

-Objective and End of Game:
-The goal is to reach level 10 with the most treasures.
-The game ends when a player reaches level 10 and all other players have had at least one more play.
-The winner is the player with the most treasures at the end of the game.
+Welcome to DungeonMaker - a digital implementation of a dice-rolling board game where adventures are created and played out by exploring mystical lands, seeking treasures, and battling monsters.
+This repository is designed to assist with testing and balancing the gameplay of DungeonMaker.

+## Game Overview

+DungeonMaker invites players into a fantastical world of adventure and peril.
+Throughout the game, players will venture through various landscapes including treacherous Forests, arid Deserts, and perilous Dungeons.
+These settings present opportunities to uncover treasures and engage in battles with monstrous entities.

+## Components

+- 9 Dice
+- 1 Deck of 20 Forest cards
+- 1 Deck of 20 Desert cards
+- 1 Deck of 20 Dungeon cards

+## Game Preparation

+- Each player begins at level 1.
+- Decks of Forest, Desert, and Dungeon cards are shuffled separately and placed center-table.

+## Gameplay

+Player’s turns are organized in the following sequence:

+### 1. Dice Roll

+- Players roll a specific number of dice depending on their level:
+  - 5 for levels 1-3
+  - 7 for levels 4-6
+  - 9 for levels 7 and above
+- All dice outcomes are revealed upon rolling.

+### 2. Reroll Dice

+- Players may reroll any number of dice from the first roll, excluding those that reveal the Dragon face.

+### 3. Perform Actions

+- Players use dice outcomes to perform various actions, with available actions dependent upon the dice outcomes:
+  - **Adventure (Forest, Desert, Dungeon):** Players use Adventure dice to draw a card from a chosen location (Forest, Desert, Dungeon).
+After selecting a location, all other location faces on the dice are discarded.
+  - **Sword:** Players can defeat monsters.
+  - **Collection:** Players can gather discovered treasures.

+### Adventure Action Consequences

+Upon drawing a card, several events can occur:

+- **Treasure:** The card is revealed, and players may choose to collect the treasure later by using a Collection face.
+- **Enemy:** Players must expend Sword faces equal to the monster's level to defeat it.
+If there are insufficient Swords, the player is defeated, losing all unused actions.
+The enemy and treasure remain in the location and must be defeated before drawing other cards from it.
+If the player has enough Swords, they defeat the monster, execute actions as directed by the defeated monster card, and earn victory points.

+Should players survive and have no more Adventure faces, they may use Collection faces to gather any treasures found during their adventure.

+## End of Turn and Progression

+- If the player successfully navigates their adventure (i.e., they survive), they level up.

+## Objective and End of Game

+- The primary goal is to reach level 10 while collecting as many treasures as possible.
+- The game ends when a player reaches level 10, and all other players have had at least one additional turn.
+- The winner is the player with the most treasures at the end of the game.